-On April 13, 2023, at 7:00 PM, the Wellfleet Community Forum will host presentations on three topics of public interest.
-Proponents of Articles 40 and 41 will explain the need for these bylaw changes and the Friends of the Herring River will discuss the current status of the restoration project.
+On April 13, 2023, at 7:00 PM, the Wellfleet Community Forum held presentations on three topics of public interest.
+Proponents of Articles 40 and 41 explained the need for these bylaw changes and the Friends of the Herring River discussed the current status of the restoration project.

-This will be a hybrid meeting held in-person at the Adult Community Center, 715 Old Kings Highway, Wellfleet and via Zoom.
+This was a hybrid meeting held in-person at the Adult Community Center, 715 Old Kings Highway, Wellfleet and via Zoom.

 Article 40 General Bylaw Amendment – Specialized Energy Code